Rohan-San/Java-Lab/README.md

 ## Java Lab Sem 5

-Repository to maintain Application Development using Java Laboratory code
+Repository to understand the Application Development using Java Laboratory.<br>
+Program files contain the ***code as well as the tested outputs***.

 ## Questions